mddazure/azure-vwan-microhack/README.md

 # Introduction
 This MicroHack explores some of the advanced routing capabilities recently introduced into Azure Virtual WAN.

 The lab starts with a single Hub with Spoke VNETs and default routing.
 We then connect a simulated on-premise location via S2S VPN.
 Then we add another regional Hub with Spokes and observe how routing extends across multiple Hubs.
-Next we implement custom routing patterns for Shared Services- and Isolated Spokes, and secure traffic through a Network Virtual Appliance.
+Next we implement custom routing patterns for Shared Services- and Isolated Spokes.

-Finally, we use Azure Firewall Manager to convert our Hubs into Secured Hubs adding Azure Firewall.
+At the end of the MicroHack, there is optional content on network security in Virtual WAN with Network Virtual Appliances and with Secured Hubs.

 Prior to starting this MicroHack, please familiarize yourself with routing in Virtual WAN by reviewing the documentation at https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about and https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing.